Skip to content

 Are secrets encrypted?

-Secrets are stored in your project and synced to your Convex deployment.
+Secrets are stored in your project, and for apps with a realtime backend they’re synced to that deployment.
 They never appear in your committed code.

 Can I have different secrets for dev and production?

-Today, secrets apply to both your development runtime and your published (production) Convex deployment.
+Today, secrets apply to both your development runtime and your published app.
 Per-environment secret management is planned for a future release.

 What if I accidentally expose a secret?